Convair B-36 Peacemaker: Maintenance

-The Wasp Major engines had a prodigious appetite for lubricating oil and each engine required a dedicated 100 usgal tank.
-Normal maintenance consisted of tedious measures, such as changing the 56 spark plugs on each of the six engines which were often fouled by the lead in the 145 octane antiknock fuel required.
+The Wasp Major engines had a prodigious appetite for lubricating oil, and each engine required a dedicated 100 usgal tank.
+Normal maintenance consisted of tedious measures, such as changing the 56 spark plugs on each of the six engines, which were often fouled by the lead in the 145 octane antiknock fuel required.
 Thus, each service required changing 336 spark plugs.

 The B-36 was too large to fit in most hangars.
-Since even an aircraft with the range of the B-36 needed to be stationed as close to enemy targets as possible, this meant the plane was largely based in the extreme weather locations of the northern continental United States, Alaska, and the Arctic.
+Since even an aircraft with the range of the B-36 needed to be stationed as close to enemy targets as possible, this meant the plane was largely based in the extreme-weather locations of the northern continental United States, Alaska, and the Arctic.
 Since the maintenance had to be performed outdoors, the crews were largely exposed to the elements, with temperatures of -60 °F in winters and 100 °F in summers, depending on the location.
 Special shelters were built to provide the maintenance crews a modicum of protection.
 Ground crews were at risk of slipping and falling from icy wings.
-The wing roots were thick enough, at 7 ft, to enable a flight engineer to access the backs of the engines and the landing gear during flight by crawling through the wings but was only possible at lower altitudes.
+The wing roots were thick enough, at 7 ft, to enable a flight engineer to access the backs of the engines and the landing gear during flight by crawling through the wings, but this was only possible at lower altitudes.

 In 1950, Consolidated-Vultee developed streamlined pods that looked like large drop tanks that mounted on each side of the fuselage to carry spare engines between bases.
 Each pod could airlift two engines.
 When the pods were empty, they were removed and carried in the bomb bays.
 No record exists of the pods being used.